 The oil spill, and the inability of those who are at fault to stop the spill from continuing, damaged the fishery eco-system and caused numerous rental cancellations of condos, charter boats, and the like; and, substantial financial losses to innocent fishermen, oyster harvesters, business owners, boat owners and crews, managers and others.
 BP and other responsible parties should ultimately be held legally responsible for such losses.

-Cunningham Bounds, LLC has filed many lawsuits in Alabama and Florida on behalf of different groups that have been damaged as a result of the explosion of the Deepwater Horizon and the oil spill.
+Cunningham Bounds, LLC filed many lawsuits in Alabama and Florida on behalf of different groups that were damaged as a result of the explosion of the Deepwater Horizon and the oil spill.

 Our attorneys were also part of the trial team against BP, holding it responsible for the disaster and resulting in a $12.1 billion settlement